WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 	ctest -R WSTP

-``test`` target actually calls :code:`wolframscript` under the hood, so it must be installed in your system.
-This also means that the ``test`` target will not show individual test failures.
+The ``test`` target actually calls :code:`wolframscript` under the hood, so it must be installed in your system.
+If you specify the value for ``Mathematica_INSTALL_DIR`` in step 2.1, CMake will look for :code:`wolframscript` in that installation of Mathematica, otherwise it will check the system PATH.
+Because of how CMake defines the ``test`` target, it will not show individual test failures, only the summary.

 To improve unit test feedback, another CMake target called :code:`TestWithOutputOnFailure` is defined.
 Running this target (the exact command depends on the generator used):